-The Big House, in particular, is an ideal venue for an intimate wedding or eleopement.
-If the weather is good you wouldn’t have to go far from the back door to find yourselves standing on the edge of dramatic cliffs with stunning views all around and not another sole in sight whilst saying your vows.
+The Big House, in particular, is an ideal venue for an intimate wedding or elopement.
+If the weather is good you wouldn’t have to go far from the back door to find yourselves standing on the edge of dramatic cliffs with stunning views all around and not another soul in sight whilst saying your vows.
 Couples travel far and wide to find little gems of locations like this to be married at and here you have an amazing location on your doorstep.

 St Clements Church, Rodel